Here are 13 creepy Pittsburgh Ghost Stories to scare you this season.

 3. Dead Man’s Hollow, McKeesport

 This 400-acre nature preserve in McKeesport has been the home of lots of unexplainable behavior.
-Not only have there been ghost sightings, suicides, murders and gigantic snakes, some of reported shaking tree branches despite absolutely no wind at all.
+Not only have there been ghost sightings, but other odd things have been reported… some reported shaking tree branches despite absolutely no wind at all.
 Others have felt like they were being followed while hiking the trails.

 4. Charlie No-Face, South Park